explodinglabs/explodinglabs.github.io/_jsonrpc/werkzeug.markdown

 ![json](/assets/json.png)
 </div>

-We'll build a [Werkzeug](http://werkzeug.pocoo.org) server to take [JSON-RPC](http://www.jsonrpc.org/) requests.
+We'll use [Werkzeug](http://werkzeug.pocoo.org) to take [JSON-RPC](http://www.jsonrpc.org/) requests.
 It should respond to 'ping' with 'pong'.

-Install the dependencies — Werkzeug to take requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process them:
+Install Werkzeug to take requests and [jsonrpcserver](http://jsonrpcserver.readthedocs.io/) to process them:

 ``` shell